grongierisc/formation-template/README.md

 #### bs
 ##### Get information

-To get the information from the endpoint it is advised to search for the `requests` module of python.
+To get the information from the endpoint it is advised to search for the `requests` module of python and use `json` and `json.dumps` to make it into str to send it in the bp

 ##### Get information with requests